gvwilson/thirdbit/src/fiction/still/index.md

 "Get *away* from me!" she shouted, throwing the stone as hard as she could.
 *Splash!*
-The little boat disappeared without a trace.
+The little boat sunk without a trace.

 Still shivered, hugging her violin to her chest.
 What had she been doing?